 - Rule of thumb.
-The narrower the domain, the more effective you can be. - Domain-specific features and weights are very important in practice. - In-domain training is (still?) a must for high effectiveness.
+The narrower the domain, the higher the effectiveness. - Domain-specific features and weights are very important in practice. - In-domain training is a must for high effectiveness (so far?).

 Combining statistics and rules

 - Real-world text mining applications mostly combine statistical learning with hand-crafted rules. - Rules are derived from a manual review of uncertain and difficult cases.